coder/coder/docs/templates/tour.md

 You do not need to have any open ports on the compute aspect, but the agent needs `curl` access to the Coder server.
-Remember that we install `curl` in `Dockerfile`, above.
+Remember that we installed `curl` in `Dockerfile`, earlier.

 This snippet creates the agent and specifies a startup script.
 This script installs [code-server](https://coder.com/docs/code-server), a browser-based [VS Code](https://code.visualstudio.com/) app that runs in the workspace.
-We'll let users access code-server through `coder_app`, later.
+We'll give users access to code-server through `coder_app`, later.

 ```hcl